 Once upon a time, “homeschooling” was the only way to receive an education, if you received one at all.
-In the many years since that time, society has undergone massive changes, and the reasons for wanting to get back to homeschooling have changed as well.
+In the many years since that time, society has undergone massive changes, and reasons to homeschool have changed as well.
 Those reasons are as diverse as the families that choose to take on the task.
 Some cite Christian reasons for educating their children, whereas others choose a more secular approach.
 Still, others blend the two.

 Reason #1: To Remove Your Child From A Negative School Environment